w6113/databass-public/README.md

 ### Using the databass API

-The following is an example program:
+The following is an example program.
+This specific program compiles and runs a simple group-by query, but will not correcty run until you have completed assignment 3.

     from databass import *
     db = Database()
-    q = CompiledQuery("SELECT a, count(1) FROM data GROUP BY a")
+    q = PyCompiledQuery("SELECT a, count(1) FROM data GROUP BY a")

     print(q.print_code())
     for row in q(db):
-      print row
+      print(row)

 ### Using the Prompt